BerdyPango/ddns-client-aliyun/README.md

 $ (sudo) docker run frosthe/ddns-client-aliyun --domains www.example.com --access-key-id XXXXXXXXX --access-key-secret XXXXXXXXXXXXX
 ```

-The client will exit immediately after running through.
+The program will exit immediately after running through.
 If you want to run it regularly, append a crontab job on *NIX or a task scheduler job on Windows.
 For example, we could restart the docker container every 10 seconds:
 ```bash
 $ crontab -e